framps/raspiBackupDoc/en/src/configuration-examples.md

 ```

 In order for `rsync` to use hardlinks and for the backup to be fast, the
-backup partition must be formatted with ext3/4.
+backup partition has to be formatted with ext3/4.
 If you want to exchange data with Windows
 and the partition was formatted with Windows, use `tar` as the backup type.
 backup type.
 However, the backup will then take longer and
 and requires considerably more space.

-**Note**: If the USB partition is to be accessible from Windows, it must be formatted with NTFS.
+**Note**: If the USB partition is to be accessible from Windows, it should be formatted with NTFS.
 In this case, however, no backup type `rsync` is possible.
 NTFS can only be used with the backup types `dd` and `tar` and
-the DEFAULT_BACKUPTYPE must then be set accordingly.
+the DEFAULT_BACKUPTYPE has then be set accordingly.

 An example entry in `/etc/fstab` could look like this: